Panmoni/yapbay/README.md

 ### The Big Picture

-YapBay is an EVM dapp for P2P trading and remittances that is targeting deployment on Celo L2 mainnet.
+YapBay is an EVM dapp for P2P trading and remittances that is targeting deployment on Solana mainnet.
 Our mission is to break down traditional financial barriers and unlock economic potential in emerging markets by enabling direct, trustless trades between peers worldwide.
 We provide a decentralized alternative to centralized exchanges, prioritizing financial inclusion, flexibility and community ownership.

 [Browse the deck](https://static.panmoni.com/yb/yapbay-deck.pdf)